Published By Janet Gershen-Siegel at December 2nd, 2018

 So they’ll only approve you if you have fewer than two inquiries on your report within the last six months.
 Any more than that will get you declined.

-With unsecured business financing, you deal with a lender who focuses on securing business credit cards.
+With our Credit Line Hybrid, you deal with a lender who focuses on securing business credit cards.
 This is a very uncommon, only a few know of program that few lending sources offer.
-They can frequently get you three to five times the approvals that you can get on your own.
+They can frequently get you more approvals than you can get on your own.

 Approvals can go up to $150,000 per entity for instance, a corporation.
-With UBF they actually get you three to five business credit cards which report just to the business credit reporting agencies.
-This is huge, something most lenders don’t offer or advertise.
 Not only will you get funds, but you build your business credit as well so within three to four months, you can then use your newly established business credit to get even more money.